Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Data Applications

 The effectiveness of the proposed intelligent sampling procedure is illustrated on an Internet traffic data set, obtained from the public CAIDA repository \texttt{http://data.caida.org/datasets/passive/passive-oc48/20020814-160000.UTC/pcap/} that contains traffic traces from an OC48 (2.5 Gbits/sec) capacity link.
-The trace under consideration contains traffic for a two hour period from large west coast Internet service provider back in 2002.
-The original trace contains all packets that went through the link in an approximately 2 hour interval, but after some aggregation into bins of lengh 300 microseconds, the resulting data sequence comprises of $N=1.5\times 10^7$ observations.
-After applying a square-root transformation, a snapshot from this sequence is depicted in Figure \ref{fig:raw-data} and some of its statistical characteristics in Figure \ref{fig:realnormal}, respectively.
+The trace under consideration contains traffic for a two hour period from a large west coast Internet service provider back in 2002.
+The original trace contains all packets that went through the link in an approximately 2 hour interval, but after some aggregation into bins of length 300 microseconds, the resulting data sequence comprises $N=1.5\times 10^7$ observations.
+After applying a square-root transformation, a small segment of this sequence is depicted in Figure \ref{fig:raw-data} and some of its statistical characteristics in Figure \ref{fig:realnormal}, respectively.

 It can be seen that the data are close to marginally normally distributed, while their autocorrelation decays rapidly and essentially disappears after a lag of 10.
-Similar exploratory analyses performed for multiple stretches of the data leads to similar conclusions.
+Similar exploratory analyses performed for multiple stretches of the data lead to similar conclusions.
 Hence, for the remainder of the analysis, we work with the square-root transformed data and model them as a short range dependent sequence.

 To illustrate the methodology, we used an {\em emulation} setting, where we injected various mean shifts to the mean level of the data of random durations, as described next.
 This allows us to test the proposed intelligent sampling procedure, while at the same time retaining all features in the original data.